-The Franco-Prussian War ended eleven days later.
-Auguste Barbedette returned home safely, as did the other young men from Pontmain who had left for battle.
-A shrine was erected one year later on the exact spot where Our Lady of Hope had appeared, and the Barbedette’s barn was converted into a small chapel where, in time, Our Lady of Hope Basilica was built and was subsequently consecrated in 1900.
+Eleven days later, the Franco-Prussian War ended and Auguste Barbedette and the other young men from Pontmain returned home safely.
+One year later, a shrine was erected on the spot where Our Lady of Hope appeared to the children and the Barbadette’s barn was converted into a chapel, which would later become the sight of Our Lady of Hope Basilica.